Texas Synagogue Hostage Takeover

 Questions to Start the Conversation

-- What do you know about the shooting at the Tree of Life Synagogue?
+- What do you know about any of these antisemitic incidents (shooting at the Tree of Life Synagogue, hostage takeover in Colleyville, TX, or others)?
 How did you feel when you heard about what happened?

 - Have you seen or heard about antisemitism in your school, community, the news or online?